Brookelyn/brookelyn.github.io/_posts/2016-02-22-potato-filters.md

 As you can see, I'm again pulling in a string that I need to split into different parts.

 Most of the numbers in the string are fine to remain as strings as far as JavaScript is concerned - there's no reason, for example, that 2016 needs to be recognised as integers instead of a string.
-To diplay the month, however, I felt it was easier to convert the string into integers before converting the display to a three-letter string for the month (for example, 'Feb').
+To display the month, however, I felt it was easier to convert the string into integers before converting the display to a three-letter string for the month (for example, 'Feb').

 My filter is also removing any '0's for published times before 10:00, and adding a suffix to the date in order to achieve '22nd' instead of just '22'.